- Average South Dakota car insurance cost is $2,566 per year, or around $214 per month for a full coverage policy.

 What is the cheapest car insurance in South Dakota?

-Some other vehicles that have low-cost car insurance rates in our auto insurance price comparison are the Buick Envista, Subaru Outback, Kia Niro, and Nissan Murano.
-The average insurance cost is somewhat higher for those models than the cheapest small SUVs at the top of the rankings, but they still have average rates of $183 or less per month in South Dakota.
+Some other vehicles that have low-cost car insurance rates in our auto insurance price comparison are the Buick Envista, Honda CR-V, Kia Niro, and Nissan Murano.
+The average insurance cost is somewhat higher for those models than the cheapest small SUVs at the top of the rankings, but they still have average rates of $186 or less per month in South Dakota.

 The table below ranks the top 50 cheapest vehicles to insure in South Dakota.
 Average annual and monthly car insurance cost is shown for each model.